beancount/docs/docs/beancount_language_syntax.md

 Include directives are not processed strictly (as in C, for example).
 The include directives are accumulated by the Beancount parser and processed separately by the loader.
 This is possible because the order of declarations of a Beancount input file is not relevant.

-However, for the moment, options are parsed per-file.
-The options-map that is kept for post-parse processing is the options-map returned for the top-level file.
-This is probably subject to review in the future.
+However, for the moment, options are parsed anew within each file.
+The options-map that is kept for post-parse processing is the options-map that is returned for the top-level file.
+(FYI this is poorly defined and was a second-order effect of adding include files without a proper design; it is definitely subject to review in the future as it has caused issues.)

 ## What’s Next?<a id="whats-next"></a>